barhenthv/async-document-write/README.md

 Asynchronous `document.write`
 ===========================

-Asynchronous `document.write` (ADW) is a JavaScript library that enables the usage of `document.write` in asynchronous scripts.
+Asynchronous `document.write` (ADW) is a JavaScript library and protocol that enables the usage of `document.write` in asynchronous scripts.
 After loading ADW, `document.write` may be called by any script even after the page has completed loading.
 ADW is backwards compatible with normal `document.write` and it also implements an asynchronous `document.writeln` method.